necolas/idiomatic-css/README.md

 #### Exceptions and slight deviations

-Large blocks of single-line declarations can use a slightly different, single-line format.
+Large blocks of single declarations can use a slightly different, single-line format.
 In this case, a space should be included after the opening brace and before the closing brace.

 ```css
 .selector-1 { width: 10%; }